 Pick up the blower and insulation

-Cellulose insulation is a good choice for DIYers.
-It has a higher R-rating and is less expensive than either blown fiberglass or fiberglass batts.
+Cellulose blown in ceiling insulation is a good choice for DIYers.
+It has a higher R-rating and is less expensive than either blown insulation like fiberglass or fiberglass batts.
 It’s an environmentally friendly material made from recycled newspaper, so it’s easier on your skin and lungs.
 And you can blow it easily and quickly into odd-shaped spaces in an attic, where access is limited and dragging up batts is tough.

 Most home centers sell bagged cellulose insulation, and many provide the blower for a minimal fee or free when you buy a certain number of bags (usually 10 or more).
 You can also rent the blowers from a rental center.
 Although rental machines aren’t as powerful as the truck-mounted units the pros use, Olson says they work fine for a DIYer.